Cantonese Salt and Pepper Chicken

 Cantonese Salt and Pepper Chicken Gluten Free

-The Chicken (Gallus gallus domesticus) is the most common category of domesticated poultry in the world that belongs to the subspecies of the red junglefowl (Gallus gallus), a chicken that still roams wild in large parts of Southeast Asia and highly possible to be crossbred with the grey junglefowl (G. sonneratii).
+The Chicken (Gallus gallus domesticus) is the most common category of domesticated poultry in the world.
+Moreover, chicken is one of the subspecies of the red junglefowl (Gallus gallus).
+Which is a chicken that still roams wild in large parts of Southeast Asia.
+As well as highly possible to be crossbred with the grey junglefowl (G. sonneratii).
 Current evidence indicated that chickens were first domesticated in China and India.
-They were initially raised for hobby, cockfighting, very special occasions and holidays and were not farmed for food until probably up to 8,000 years ago.
-With its pleasant taste and consistent texture, chicken has become a universal food and suitable for just about any cuisines in the world.
-Today, chicken farmed for their meat are called broilers and those farmed for their eggs are called layer hens.
-Chicken is now the most commonly eaten white meat all over the world.
+Farmers initially raised chicken for hobby, cockfighting, very special occasions and holidays.
+And they started farming chicken for food until probably up to 8,000 years ago.

 Cantonese Salt and Pepper Chicken Gluten Free